 Degree Offered: Associate in Arts

-As an English major at CCBC you will prepare for transfer to a four-year college or university to pursue a bachelor's degree.
+As an English graduate, you are prepared to transfer to a four-year college or university to pursue a bachelor’s degree in English.

 Curriculum - First Year

 First Semester - 16 Credits

 Introduction to Information Tech

 A computer course designed to introduce students to personal computers.
 Topics include basic concepts of computer operations, storage media, software categories, Windows operating system, computer communication devices, and Internet.
 The course also includes introduction to Microsoft Word, Excel, Access, and PowerPoint.
 3-0-3

 This is a survey course of the civilization of the West, focusing on the development from Paleolithic man to 1500.
 Political and cultural changes are emphasized.
 3-0-3

 This course examines the scientific study of behavior and mental processes and provides a survey of the major areas of psychology.
 Important topics and findings from psychology are reviewed.
 Topics include the role of science in the study of behavior, the biological foundations of behavior, learning, information processing, stress and health, social interaction, development, motivation, emotion and psychological disorders.
 3-0-3

 Students will practice expository writing and learn the academic form of the essay and research paper.
 Students will focus on the development of an academically sound and challenging thesis and resulting essay.
 The mechanics of writing will be reviewed as needed.
 3-0-3 Pre-requisite: Placement testing; successful completion of DEVS012 Reading and DEVS015 Introduction to College Writing if required, permission of the Division Director.

 The emphasis is on speech preparation and delivery in a variety of speaking experiences designed to improve the speaker’s capability through the application of correct speech practices.
 3-0-3